unboagable/meditation-practice/Meditation for Beginners.md

 ok to
 * sleep through
 * get bored and open your eyes
-* feel dump and make a funny face
+* feel dumb and make a funny face
 * try again in privacy, in a shower, in your car, for a date

 ## Novice